Clambidae

 The family is divided into 5 genera and about 70 described species.
 The largest and most widespread genus is Clambus, which occurs around the world.
 The genus Sphaerothorax is found in Australia and New Zealand.
 Acalyptomerus is circumtropical.
 The latter two genera have undergone long term morphological stasis, with fossils identifiable to both genera being known from the 99 million year old Burmese amber.
-The oldest records of the group are the extinct genera Eoclambus and Ptisma from the Early Cretaceous (Barremian) aged Lebanese amber.
+The oldest records of the group are the extinct genera Eoclambus and Ptisma from the Barremian aged Lebanese amber.